How to store cheese — Keep cheese fresh and mold-free

 How will I know if it’s time to throw away cheese?

-Cheeses do have different expiration dates, depending on how well you’ve stored them and what kinds of cheese they are (harder cheeses last longer than soft cheeses).
+Cheeses do have different expiration dates.
+It depends on how well you’ve stored them and what kinds of cheese they are (harder cheeses last longer than soft cheeses).

 If your shredded or soft cheese—such as cream cheese, goat cheese, and ricotta—has any mold on it, you need to throw it all away.
 If your hard or semi-hard cheese has developed mold, you can cut off the mold and eat the rest.
 Why the difference?
-Well, in the soft cheese the mold spores have likely spread throughout the cheese, while in the hard cheese, they’re probably only on the surface where you see them.
+Well, in the soft cheese the mold spores have likely spread throughout the cheese.
+In the hard cheese, they’re probably only on the surface where you see them.

 Note: Some mold is added to many cheeses during processing and is perfectly edible.
 Those blue veins in Gorgonzola cheese are Penicillium roqueforti, for example.